shyampurk/bldg-mgmt-azure-iot/README.md

-# IoT Chatbot for facilities management using Azure IoT Hub
+# IoT Chatbot for Facilities Management using Azure IoT Hub

 This is a concept demonstration for building a human to machine chat interface using the Microsoft Azure IoT Hub.
 This repository contains the accompanying source code for this blog post which explains this concept.